cklapperich/LLM-Dungeon/prototype_prompts/gameplay_notes.md

 Infamy system.
 Infamy may increase more/less based on the how you choose to deal with heroines - kill, impregnate, corrupt, release (+3/2/1/-1 points)

-+1 bp/day, breeding is +1, intense breeding is another +1

 killing or releasing are easiest options, reduce Vitality to 3 to do either. impregnate is more difficult, takes time, heroine has chance to escape, you're doing non-combat things.
 Must increase Grapple state to 3.